 8. What are the main challenges of the next ten years for Global Economy and for Egypt?

-Egypt will pass its current economic situation and but the main challenges that it faces can be summarized in shortage of technical skilled calibres, quality of service and products, competition, research and development and marketing.
+Egypt will pass its current economies situation and but the main challenges that it faces can be summarized in shortage of technical skilled calibres, quality of service and products, competition, research and economies and development and marketing.